 Yes, you can make money from blogging!

-Four years ago I wouldn’t have even known you could make money from blogging.
-My health and fitness blog is slowly growing and our family blog will follow suit.
+Four years ago, I wouldn’t have even known that you could make money from blogging.
+My health and fitness blog is slowly growing, and our family blog will follow suit.
 Our primary income model for our blog is affiliate marketing.

-Affiliate marketing combined with SEO is our primary long term strategy.
-By getting monetized posts to page one of Google we put information in front of people who are specifically looking for it.
+Affiliate marketing combined with SEO is our primary long-term strategy.
+By getting monetized posts to page one of Google, we put information in front of people specifically looking for it.
 This is a very different strategy to posting on social media.

 Differences between traveling with kids and without kids